webability/DOMCORE/readme.txt

 To do:
 - more languages
 - more examples temp, lang, datasources, cache
-- patterns: observer, painter, dispatcher, pool, etc.
+- patterns: observer, painter, pool, etc.
 - check SHM object when the class into unserial of the SHM memory does not exists => error ? how to manage ?
    Note: autoload is NOT catchable when shm_get_mem launch it !
 - check how to manage if there is no available shared memory and/or semaphores